Qasim-Rokeeb/Weather-App/readme.md

 ## 📝 Notes

-> **API Key** used: `3751237614d038f66ba3107741e36456` (public for demo purposes)

-For your own project, you should hide API keys using environment variables or a backend service.
+For your own project, you should get your own API keys using environment variables or a backend service.

 ---